bmuller/gender_detector/README.md

 # => :mostly_male
 ````

-If you have an alterative data file, you can pass that in as an optional filename argument to the GenderDetector.
+If you have an alterative data file, you can pass that in as an optional filename argument to the `GenderDetector`.
 Additionally, you can create a detector that is not case sensitive (default *is* to be case sensitive):

 ```ruby
 d = GenderDetector.new(:case_sensitive => false)